zowe/docs-site/docs/user-guide/uninstall.md

 ## Uninstalling Zowe CLI

-**Important\!** The uninstall process does not delete the profiles and credentials that you created when using the product from your PC.
-To delete the profiles from your PC, delete them before you uninstall Zowe CLI.
+**Important\!** The uninstall process does not delete the profiles and credentials that you created when using the product from your computer.
+To delete the profiles from your computer, delete them before you uninstall Zowe CLI.

 The following steps describe how to list the profiles that you created, delete the profiles, and uninstall Zowe CLI.